dylanlott/vedh/.planning/phases/01-measured-deck-import-foundation/01-RESEARCH.md

 `promauto.New*` registers into `prometheus.DefaultRegisterer`, which is what `promhttp.Handler()` serves — so no change to `Serve()` is needed.
 The collectors appear at `/prometheus` automatically, still behind `withMetricsAuth` + `METRICS_ENABLED` + `METRICS_TOKEN` `[VERIFIED: server/graphql.go:37-43 Conf struct — MetricsEnabled `envconfig:"METRICS_ENABLED"`, MetricsToken `envconfig:"METRICS_TOKEN"`]`.

+**Completeness correction (2026-08-04, added during planning).** The collector list above and in the example is **incomplete against ROADMAP Phase 1 success criterion 4**, which requires "guest-session, import, create/join, and board-activation counters and latency histograms".
+This pattern covers only the import and product-event families plus the provider fetch; it names no guest-session, create/join, or board-activation collector.
+Plan `01-01` therefore declares all four families — `vedh_guest_session_{total,duration_seconds}`, `vedh_game_create_{total,duration_seconds}`, `vedh_game_join_{total,duration_seconds}`, `vedh_board_activation_{total,duration_seconds}` — with label sets drawn from the same allowlist (`outcome`, `role`), so a Phase 2 or 3 emit site adds an observation rather than inventing a name.
+Note that a vector with no observations exports no child series, so declaration alone does not close criterion 4; it closes when ACT-005, ACT-006, ACT-008 and ACT-009 emit.

 ---

 ### Pattern 7: Frontend product-event service